President Biden to visit Israel at 'critical moment,' his second visit to a war zone this year

 Biden is scheduled to talk with Israeli officials about the nearly 200 hostages that Hamas is believed to be holding in the Gaza Strip, and learn additional information about the situation and coordinate efforts to secure their release, Kirby said.

-The president will also travel to Amman, Jordan, where he'll meet with Palestinian Authority President Mahmoud Abbas, as well as Jordan's King Abdullah, and Egyptian President Abdel Fattah El-Sisi.
+The president will also travel to Amman, Jordan, where he'll meet with Palestinian Authority , as well as Jordan's King Abdullah, and Egyptian President Abdel Fattah El-Sisi.
 There, they'll discuss the humanitarian needs of Gaza's civilians.

 "Innocent civilians are innocent civilians," Kirby said.
 "And none of them, no matter what side of the line they live on, or how they call themselves or how they worship deserve to be victims of armed conflict.
 As I've said before, the number of appropriate civilian casualties is zero.
 And we have been nothing but consistent about that."